plone/training/extending.rst

 skin_folders
 ^^^^^^^^^^^^

+.. only:: presentation

+    * Very old style
+    * Very quick
+    * Very unmaintainable

 .. only:: manual

     Do you remember Acquisition?
-The Skin Folders we used to put in our css-code extend the concepts of Acquistion.
+The Skin Folders extends the concepts of Acquistion.
 Your Plone site has a folder named ``portal_skins``.
 This folder has a number of sub folders.
 The ``portal_skins`` folder has a property that defines in which order Plone searches for attributes or objects in each sub folder.

     The Plone logo is in a skin folder.